• Post a Project

 Clients need guidance.
 If you provide them with clear instructions from the beginning, they’re much more likely to follow through and provide information quickly.

-Create a standard of exactly what kind of content you need and what format it should be in, and show them right at the point they are providing content.
+Create a standard for exactly what kind of content you need and in what format, and show it right at the point where they are providing content.

 Clear instructions example